 Accommodation in corvettes was in three main areas; forward of the deckhouse

-in the area immediately below the 4-inch gun, within and
+in the area immediately below the 4-inch gun, within and immediately below

 |Location of the flattop antennas on a Flower class corvette, 1939-1940 program.
 (Photo courtesy Corvettes of the Royal Canadian Navy)|